wlee-java/seven-wonders/README.md

-# This is my person project to analyze various strategies for Seven Wonders.
+# This is my personal project to analyze various strategies for Seven Wonders.